ManiAm/moviepulse/README.md

 ## Run as a systemd Service

-To run the Gunicorn in the background and start it on system boot:
+To run the project in the background and start it on system boot:

 1. Copy the service file:

 ```bash
 sudo cp moviepulse.service /etc/systemd/system/moviepulse.service
 ```

 2. Reload systemd and start the service:

 ```bash
 sudo systemctl daemon-reexec
 sudo systemctl daemon-reload